 COMIDA is related through common managerial and operational personnel and common Board of Directors members with several organizations involved in promoting economic development in the County of Monroe.
-These related organizations include Empire Zone of Monroe County, Inc.; Monroe County Industrial Development Corporation; Greater Rochester Outdoor Sports Facility Corporation; and Monroe County Sports Development Corporation.
+These related organizations include Monroe County Industrial Development Corporation; Greater Rochester Outdoor Sports Facility Corporation; and Monroe County Sports Development Corporation.
 COMIDA also works together with other organizations related to the County of Monroe to promote economic development.